sandragodinhosilva/melange/docs/pages/description.md

 # What is MeLanGE

-MeLanGE is a automated pipeline for the genomic annotation of a group of genomes, followed by the d MeLanGE has two independent, but connected, components: divided into two main parts: [genome annotation](#genome-annotation) + [feature selection](#feature-selection).
+MeLanGE is a automated pipeline for the genomic annotation of a group of genomes, followed by the th detection of the most important features to distinguish a group of genomes, as determined by a metadata label.
+MeLanGE has two independent, but connected, components: [1) Genome annotation](#1-genome-annotation) + [2) Feature selection](#2-feature-selection).
 MeLanGE is a [Snakemake](https://snakemake.readthedocs.io/en/stable/#) pipeline.

 ## 1 Genome annotation